tannerdolby/tannerdolby.com/src/writing/11ty-iterate-global-data.md

 ```
 {% endraw %}

-This way, you only write a small amount of template HTML for one profile container.
-Allowing the `for` loop to generate the rest of the card containers markup from your global data.
+Using an iteration statement like the `for` loop, you only have to write a small amount of template HTML for one profile container.
+Allowing the loop to generate the rest of the card containers markup from your global data.
 I'm using [Nunjucks](https://mozilla.github.io/nunjucks/) as the templating language for examples in this article, but everything could be done in a `.liquid` template as well.

-Liquid is the default templating engine in Eleventy.
+> Liquid is the default templating engine in Eleventy.

-To create a loop or conditional statement use {% raw %}`{% code %}`{% endraw %}.
+To create a loop or conditional statement in [Nunjucks](https://mozilla.github.io/nunjucks/) use {% raw %}`{% code %}`{% endraw %}.
 If you simply want to access data from front matter or in global data, use {% raw %}`{{ variable }}`{% endraw %}.

 {% raw %}
 ```html